Birktiayele/nutrition-data-engineering/README.md

 # **Nutrition Data Engineering Project**

 ## **Project Overview**
 This project is designed to process, clean, and analyze nutrition data using **Azure Databricks** and **Apache Spark**.
-The goal is to transform raw nutritional data into structured, meaningful insights that can help in food categorization, calorie density analysis, and health scoring.
+The goal is to transform raw nutritional data into structured, meaningful insights that can help in food categorization, calorie density analysis, and health scoring.The final output includes an interactive Power BI dashboard for visualizing key nutritional metrics.

 ## **Technologies Used**
 - **Azure Databricks**
 - **Apache Spark (PySpark)**
 - **Azure Data Lake Storage (ADLS)**
 - **Databricks Utilities (`dbutils`)**
+- **Power BI for data visualization**
 - **GitHub for version control**

 ## **Project Structure**